microsoft/code-challenges/Labs/Azure Search/hands-on-lab.md

 In this scenario we will introduce **Synonym Search** and **Autocomplete Search**.

 ### Part One
-A common app feature is the "auto-complete" textbox.
-Azure Search auto-complete is currently in preview - let's see how it's done.
+Azure Search Autocomplete is a new Azure Search API currently in preview that returns suggested terms from your document index based on fields in your suggestor.
+This is different to the exisiting document suggestion API which returns whole documents based on your search parameters. - let's see it in action.

 Stop running the application.
 Return to Visual Studio and navigate to `JobSearchService.cs`.